-The Company incurred offering costs in connection with common stock offerings and issuances of preferred stock.
+The Company incurred offering costs in connection with common stock offerings, issuances of preferred stock and registration statements.
 The offering costs were paid out of the proceeds of the respective offerings.
-Offering costs in connection with common stock offerings have been accounted for as a reduction of additional paid-incapital.
+Offering costs in connection with common stock offerings and costs in connection with registration statements have been accounted for as a reduction of additional paid-in-capital.
 Offering costs in connection with preferred stock offerings have been accounted for as a reduction of their respective gross proceeds.